AndersonTsai1203/Crytography-Learning-With-Errors/README.md

-It was an group project in university course.
-Improve the project although the course is finished long time ago.
+It was a group project on a university subject.
+Although the course is finished in 2022, I want to optimize the code to make it more accurate.